Menu

 Public participation

-Another mechanism to protect species and habitats is by participating in the evaluation of the environmental impact assessments of projects.
-Many legislations contemplate a period of legal participation, where citizens are able to challenge the assessment of the environmental impacts that a certain project may cause.
+Another mechanism to protect species and habitats is by participating in the evaluation of the environmental impact assessments (EIAs) of projects.
+For further information on EIAs see Section 4 on “What can you achieve?
+Remedies”.
+Many legislations include a period of legal participation, where citizens are able to challenge the assessment of the environmental impacts that a certain project may cause.

 Indigenous Peoples’ rights

 The Inter-American System of Human Rights has had major developments in this arena.
-The Inter-American Convention on Human Rights recognizes collective forms of property that Indigenous communities maintain, different from the civil law form of property and has confirmed that the property rights of indigenous and tribal peoples over their territories are legally equivalent to non-indigenous private property rights, therefore the legal systems should be non-discriminatory.
+The Inter-American Convention on Human Rights recognizes collective forms of property that Indigenous communities maintain, different from the civil and common law forms of property and has confirmed that the property rights of indigenous and tribal peoples over their territories are legally equivalent to non-indigenous private property rights, therefore the legal systems should be non-discriminatory.

-The International Labour Organisation has been engaged with indigenous and tribal peoples’ issues.
+The International Labour Organisation has been engaged with Indigenous and tribal peoples’ issues.
 It is responsible for the Indigenous and Tribal Peoples Convention, 1989 (No. 169), the only international treaty open for ratification that deals exclusively with the rights of these peoples.
 To this day 20 countries have ratified the Convention.
 Once a country ratifies this Convention it is obliged to obey and implement its precepts through its domestic laws.
-The Convention establishes the right of indigenous and tribal peoples to retain a territorial bond in terms of managing their habitat and their social, economic, political and cultural institutions.
+The Convention establishes the right of Indigenous and tribal peoples to retain a territorial bond in terms of managing their habitat and their social, economic, political and cultural institutions.
 This is exercised through the right of self-determination, which entails determining their own priorities for the process of development and play an active part in the management of their protected areas.

 By defending Indigenous Peoples lands, we are defending all of the rich habitat and species biodiversity that they safeguard.